Our Wakes: 2017

 cooled the houses.
 Not far from Pompeii, we see Vesuvius reminding everybody that he is still

 there.
-Today geologists believe that while Vesuvius is for the moment dormant but he could
+Today geologists believe that while Vesuvius is dormant for the moment, he could awake

-awake violently at any time.
-Let’s hope that the warning signs will be interpreted correctly next
+violently at any time.
+Let’s hope that the warning signs are interpreted correctly next time to

 of bodies.
 Soon after being killed, the bodies were covered in ash forming a coffin.
 The corpses

-plaster and got molds of the victims.
+and got molds of the deceased people.
 Some of the corpses are on display in Pompeii but most of

 them are preserved in Naples.
 If you want to complete your visit it is highly recommended that